H.R. 2709: Save Our Sequoias Act

 Who is affected by H.R.
 2709?

-Communities near covered forests and parks
+Communities near the covered forests and parks

-Federal agencies that miss annual targets
+Federal agencies that miss the annual target

 Anyone following local restoration decisions